 Shoulder dislocation: Anteriorly (out the front).Get a more detailed answer ›

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Why is tuberculosis more commonly present at the apex of lungs?

-- Why am i discharging more than usual?
+- Why am i urinating more than usual?